testground/testground/infra/k8s/README.md

 - set `kops` state store bucket
 - set number of worker nodes
 - set location for cluster spec to be generated
-- set location of your SSH public key
+- set location of your cluster SSH public key
 - set credentials and locations for `outputs` S3 bucket

 You might want to add them to your `rc` file (`.zshrc`, `.bashrc`, etc.)